 Consumer Reports provides over 7 million subscribers with independent, comparative information and ratings of thousands of products and services.
 This information has proven to be highly valued by prospective buyers for over 70 years.

-Keep in mind, the print and TV advertisements, written literature and presentations that you receive from insurance companies and agents are aimed at selling you their policies for a commission.
-They are not assessing your medical needs, priorities, budget, comfort with risk and then sharing with you, all of your options including products and services that they don’t receive a commission.
+Keep in mind, the print and TV advertisements, written literature and presentations that you receive from insurance companies and agents are aimed at selling you their policies for a commission that keeps paying them every year.
+Insurance agents are expected to know the products that they are selling but generally do not first assess your medical needs, priorities, budget, comfort with risk and then share with you, all of your options including products and services that they don’t receive a commission.

-An insurance broker, who represents multiple companies, may provide you with broader options but is still making their living by selling the plans they represent, not providing you with objective, comparative information to help you make an informed decision.
+An insurance broker, who represents multiple companies, may provide you with broader options, but is still making their living by selling the plans that they represent, not providing you with objective, comparative information to help you make an informed decision.

 How to Avoid Problems and Select the Best Plan for You.